Calculate homicide arrest rates

 - Right-click Homicides, point to Data, and choose Export Features.

-- For Output Name, type Buffalo_Homicides.
+- In the Export Features window, for Output Name, type Buffalo_Homicides.

 You can create an expression to export only a subset of all homicides.
 You'll create an expression to ensure your exported layer contains only homicides that occurred in Buffalo.